 I don’t cut my own hair.
 I go to a barber.

-Instead, I try to spend my time doing what I do best to make money and hire seasoned professionals to help with the rest.
+Instead, I’m spending my time doing what I do best to grow my business, make money, and hire seasoned professionals to help with the rest.

 Why aren’t you?